coffee makers icon

 Does the Handpresso Wild Hybrid Make Good Coffee?

-The ultimate test in the Handpresso Wild Hybrid review: how good is the espresso?
+The ultimate test in our Handpresso Wild Hybrid review: how good is the espresso?

 The 16 bar pressure produces a good quality espresso with that full-bodied flavor that espresso lovers are after.